Caterpillar Inc.: Machinery

 Caterpillar has a list of some 400 products for purchase through its dealer network.
 Caterpillar's line of machines range from tracked tractors to hydraulic excavators, backhoe loaders, motor graders, off-highway trucks, wheel loaders, agricultural tractors, and locomotives.
 Caterpillar machinery is used in the construction, road-building, mining, forestry, energy, transportation, and material-handling industries.

 Caterpillar is the world's largest manufacturer of wheel loaders.
 The small size wheel loaders (SWL) are designed and manufactured at facilities in Clayton, North Carolina.
 The medium size (MWL) and large size (LWL) are designed at their Aurora, Illinois facility.
 Medium wheel loaders are manufactured at: Aurora, Illinois; Sagamihara, Kanagawa, Japan; Piracicaba, São Paulo, Brazil; India; and the People's Republic of China.
 Large wheel loaders are manufactured exclusively in the United States on three separate assembly lines at Aurora, Illinois.

 On-road trucks

 Caterpillar began selling a line of on-road trucks in 2011, the Cat CT660, a Class 8 vocational truck.

-As of March 2016, Caterpillar has ceased production of on-highway vocational trucks stating that “Remaining a viable competitor in this market would require significant additional investment to develop and launch a complete portfolio of trucks, and upon an updated review, we determined there was not a sufficient market opportunity to justify the investment,” said Ramin Younessi, vice president with responsibility for Caterpillar's Industrial Power Systems Division.
+As of March 2016, Caterpillar has ceased production of on-highway vocational trucks.
+“Remaining a viable competitor in this market would require significant additional investment to develop and launch a complete portfolio of trucks, and upon an updated review, we determined there was not a sufficient market opportunity to justify the investment,” said Ramin Younessi, vice president with responsibility for Caterpillar's Industrial Power Systems Division.
 “We have not yet started truck production in Victoria, and this decision allows us to exit this business before the transition occurs.”